slateci/slate-catalog/incubator/condor-manager/condor-manager/README.md

 	    Host IP: 192.170.227.253
 	    . . .

-THe important item needed at this time is the Host IP (192.170.227.253 in this case).
+The important item needed at this time is the Host IP (192.170.227.253 in this case).
 You should be able to connect to the application interactively with SSH using your CI-Connect keypair and username on port 2222:

 	$ ssh -i ~/.ssh/<private key> -p 2222 <user name>@192.170.227.253
 	Enter passphrase for key '~/.ssh/<private key>':